babypoet/learning-gh-actions-projects/README.md

-This repository will contain all all practicals and commits
+This repository will contain all all practicals and commits.
+Additional edit.